-Asthma, intensified by pollen-laden air, may be reduced at this season of the year... use Dr. R. Schiffmann's Asthmador just as thou-sands have done for 70 years.
-The aromatic fumes help make breathing easier...aid in clearing the head...bring more restful nights of sleeping.
-At druggists in powder, cigarette or pipe-mixture form.
+THE SEVERITY of those attacks of Bronchial Asthma, intensified by pollen-laden air, may be reduced at this season of the year...use Dr. R. Schiffmann's Asthmador just as thou-sands have done for 70 years.
+The aromatic fumes help make breathing easier ... aid in fumes help make breathing easier...aid in clearing the head...bring more restful nights of sleeping.
+At druggists in powder, clgarette or pipe-mixture form.
 Or you may send for free supply of all three.
 Dept.M42.
 R. SCHIFFMANN CO., Los Angeles, Calif.